 In the present work, we explored the potential of a different unnatural amino acid, phosphoserine (Sep), to create a lanthanide-binding site.
-Lanthanide ions are known for their affinity with negatively charged oxygens and, with a 70 $pK_a$ results value of 5.6 for the equilibrium between monobasic and dibasic forms (Xie et al., 2005), a phosphoserine residue carries two negative charges under physiological conditions.
-Phosphorylation of serine residues is a well-known posttranslational modification of proteins affected by kinases, but 75 this often is neither quantitative nor easily achievable for specific serine residues.
-Recently, however, an orthogonal phosphoseryl-tRNA-synthetase/tRNA pair has become available, which allows installation of a Sep residue in response to an amber stop codon (Lee et al., 2013; Pirman et al., 2015; 80 Yang et al., 2016).
-In the following we show that the system is sufficiently effective at installing two Sep residues in the same protein, exploring the potential to create a lanthanidebinding site using a Sep residue in conjunction with other negatively charged residues, in particular an aspartate or a 85 second Sep residue, and demonstrating the exceptional quality of $\Delta \chi$ tensors that can be obtained with lanthanide ions in these sites.
+Lanthanide ions are known for their affinity for negatively charged oxygens and, with a p $K_a$ value of 5.6 for the equilibrium between monobasic and dibasic forms (Xie et al., 2005), a phosphoserine residue carries two negative charges under physiological conditions.
+Phosphorylation of serine residues is a well-known post-translational modification of proteins carried out by kinases, but this often is neither quantitative nor easily achievable for specific serine residues.
+Recently, however, an orthogonal phosphoseryltRNA-synthetase/tRNA pair has become available, which allows installation of a Sep residue in response to an amber stop codon (Lee et al., 2013; Pirman et al., 2015; Yang et al., 2016).
+In the following we show that the system is sufficiently effective at installing two Sep residues in the same protein.
+In addition, we explore the potential to create a lanthanide-binding site using a Sep residue in conjunction with other negatively charged residues, in particular an aspartate or a second Sep residue and demonstrate the exceptional quality of $\Delta \chi$ tensors that can be obtained with lanthanide ions in these sites.